Meykhana: History

-Origins (1920–1940)

-Since medieval times, meyhanes were places where poets would gather exchanging verses in an extemporaneous fashion, sometimes joking and disparaging one another.
-At the end of the contest, the audience determined which poet had improvised the most elegant and clever verses and declared him the winner.
-These contests may be compared with modern poetry improvisation contests or even with rap battles.

 Soviet pressure (1940–1991)

 Meykhana was performed among the youth of Baku settlements in the pre-Revolutionary time.
 Although during the Soviet period meykhana was banned, the poetry of Aliagha Vahid was often rhymed as a contemporary meykhana.
 This could be related to the meykhana's popularity among the residents of Baku and Absheron regions.

 Popular acceptance (1991–2001)

 After Soviet Union's downfall, meykhana found mainstream acceptance in Azerbaijan, though many fundamentalists still protested the genre, saying that it was still too liberal and in contrast to traditional national values.
 They claimed the musical genre still promoted sexuality, alcohol, drugs and Western consumer culture, but critics of the fundamentalist viewpoint stated that fundamentalists and meykhana musicians were ultimately seeking converts from the same population, the youth, who often had to choose where they belonged between the two cultures.

 New performers emerged in this era with their distinctive takes on meykhana: Aghasalim Childagh, Kabir Azeri, Aghamirza Mammadov, Aghakarim Novruzov, Elchin Mashtagaly and Mashadibaba Aydamirov started the meykhana wave, combining Azerbaijani national music-influenced meykhana music with electronic music.
 Nizami Ramzi was first meykhana master to be ever performed in national television and in popular movies.